TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

    MISC:
 ·Fixed bug that seemed to cause a very rare chance of a crash upon entering a world.
-·Cleaned up some code and registered Placement classes to the Forge registry.
+·Cleaned up some code and registered Carvers, Placements, and SurfaceBuilders classes to the Forge registry in backend.

    (V.7.2.3 Changes) (1.15.2 Minecraft)